 Our customers value ESPO's procurement solutions which are delivered by skilled procurement experts.
-In order to maintain this high level of expertise, ESPO invests in this cohort with all relevant training.
+In order to maintain this high level of expertise, ESPO continues to invest in this cohort of staff with appropriate training.
+During late 2017, Negotiation and Supplier Management Skills Training was delivered to procurement staff, with Insurance Training being delivered to procurement teams to contribute towards a better understanding of insurance factors and to enhance decision making.